ariyonaty/ariyonaty/README.md

 <div align="center">
   <h2>👋 Hey 👋</h2>
-  I'm a computer engineering student with focuses in DevOps and Cybersecurity.
+  I'm a computer engineer with focuses in DevOps, InfoSec, and Cloud Computing!
   <br>
-  Current topics of focus include cloud computing and network security.
+  Current topics of interest include Kubernetes and Software Supply Chain Security.
   <br>
   Have similar interests, want to collaborate, or just say hi?
 Reach out!
   <br>